ISISNeutronMuon/HLM_PV_Import/README.md

 * If it helps with setting-up (to check configuration/settings files/registry etc.), the service is currently running on the server machine, you can check the files there.
 * The [Helium Recovery PLC](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Helium-Recovery-PLC) must also be set up and running on the machine: [Notes on NDAHEMON static build setup](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Helium-Recovery-PLC#ndahemon-fins-setup-notes-procserv-no-ibex)

-The service directory should look like this (`service_setup.bat` optional, logs will be created once the service has run):
+The service directory should look like this:

 ```
 .